 Option #1: Exercise as fast as possible, no matter how much you look like a fish out of water

 Option #3: Do exercises that utilize the whole body

-As you probably guessed, the best answer is Option #3, performing exercises that activates the entire body.
+As you probably guessed, the best answer is Option #3, performing exercises that activate the entire body.
 The other two, we’ll gently set aside for a rainy day, then hope it never rains again.
-And we’ve got an exercise that not only activates most of your body in one way or another, but it can be done without having to use one piece of gym equipment.
+And we’ve got an exercise that not only activates most of your body in one way or another but it can be done without having to use one piece of gym equipment.